pkic/pkimm/categories/certificate-management/_index.md

 Issuance of certificates follow specific procedures, be it manual processes or automated processes using standard or non-standard PKI protocol.
 An organization should be clear about the full life cycle management of certificates:
 1. Certificate Application and the validation procedures used, by RAs and CAs
 2. Certificate Issuance and protocols used for enrollment, on-line and off-line
-3. Certificate Renewal, Re-key and Modification, upon exiration or other causes
+3. Certificate Renewal, Re-key and Modification, upon expiration or other causes
-   * Certificate expirations are historically a case of severe and costly outages.
-Proper process of renewal and monitoring expiring certificates prevents common issues
+   * Process of monitoring certificates for expiration and timely renewal processes prevent common issues
 4. Certificate Revocation
    * When certificates need to be revoked it is important to have a well-defined certificate revocation process:
-     * Where subjects can contact to get a certificate revoked
+     * How subjects can request a certificate be revoked
-     * Where misuse of certificates can be reported
+     * How to report misuse of certificates
-     * How long after a revocation request it takes for a certificate to be revoked
+     * Expected time for revocation to be completed after a revocation request
 5. Certificate status dissemination
    * How revocation information is disseminated to relying parties
 6. Key escrow and recovery